Is A 2022 Cape Cod Winter Getaway For You?

 Cape Cod offers paved walks on the Cape Cod Rail Trail to off-road strolls along the National Seashore.

-It also has several bakeries where you can grab a warm snack and theaters like the Barnstable Comedy Club, one of the oldest theaters in America.
+The Cape has plenty of local bakeries where you can grab a warm coffee and sweet treat.
+Many theaters are open like the Barnstable Comedy Club, one of the oldest theaters in America.

 There are plenty of museums, galleries, and lighthouses.
 Check out our recent listing of Cape Cod museums open in the winter.